IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-_Example of querying the changes feed, using the command line:_
+_Example of using the command line to query the changes feed:_

 ```sh
 curl "https://myaccount.cloudant.com/$db/_changes?feed=continuous"
 ```
 {:codeblock}

-The changes are described using one line per change.
+The changes are described by using one line per change.
 Each change consists of:

-1. A string containing a sequence number (`seq`).
+1. A string that contains a sequence number (`seq`).
-2. A string containing the `id` of the document that has changed.
+2. A string that contains the ID of the document that was changed.
 3. An array of changes.

 To see the document body itself,
 append `&include_docs=true` to the curl command.

-Each change has the format shown in the following (abbreviated) example.
+Each change is described by using the format that is shown in the following (abbreviated) example.

 _Example `_changes` feed:_